Moving Day (2012 film): Plot

 Clyde (Sasso), a mover, is unhappy with his job at Redmond's Furniture, and is dreaming of a career change.

 Clyde, Cedric (Murphy), and AJ (Hogan) are movers who work for Redmond's Furniture and Moving, a moving company.
-Near the beginning of the film, while trying to move boxes out of a customers house, they drop several of them over the railing of a staircase.
+Near the beginning of the film, while trying to move boxes out of a customer's house, they drop several of them over the railing of a staircase.
 To makeup for the damages, they settle on a $7500 cash reimbursement with the distressed customers.

 Soon after, Clyde has a nightmare whereby he lifts the seat of a chair off of its legs and sees dozens of mice.
 In the nightmare, he also gets a job offer to work at Redmond's for the rest of his life; however, he implies that he would rather be a street construction worker for the rest of his life.

 In the next scene, Clyde starts crying because he believes he is going to be fired.
 In the meantime, AJ has an affair with one of the customers they had moved, who is an older woman.

 Clyde has a meeting with Wilf (Garber), his manager, in which Wilf puts Clyde on probation for the incident that had taken place at their customer's house.
 Clyde then gets upset, and Wilf subsequently offers him a Turtle.
 Wilf also asks Clyde if AJ has been drinking on the job, to which Clyde nervously responds by saying: "No." Wilf thinks Clyde is trying to protect AJ, and tells Clyde to take another Turtle if AJ has been drinking while working.
 Clyde takes another Turtle.

 The Redmond's workers then go to another customer's building, and Denis, another mover at Redmond's, begins hitting on the female receptionists.
 In an attempt to be humorous and impress the ladies, Dennis puts a sign on Clydes back, saying: "Call me donks."
 After the ladies inform Clyde of the sign on his back, he gets upset with Dennis and pins him to a wall, insisting that Dennis deletes the video he had taken of the situation.
 Cedric then informs Dennis that Clyde is on probation, encouraging him to refrain from attempting to get Clyde fired.
 Denis and Clyde makeup.